-Lallu, Nagin.
-1990.
-Fruit growth, handling and storage, p.
-53-74.
-In A.G.
-White (ed.).
-Nashi, Asian pear in New Zealand, DSIR Publishing, Wellington, New Zealand, pp. 53-74.
+Lallu, N. 1990.
+Fruit growth, handling and storage.
+In: A.G.
+White (ed.)
+Nashi, Asian Pear in New Zealand, DSIR Publishing, Wellington, New Zealand, pp. 53-74.

 Use of Materials

-The UC Postharvest Technology Center grants users permission to download textual pages (including PDF files) from this World Wide Web site for personal use or to reproduce them for educational purposes, but credit lines and copyright notices within the pages must not be removed or modified.
+The UC Postharvest Technology Center grants users permission to download textual pages (including PDF files) from this website for personal use or to reproduce them for educational purposes, but credit lines and copyright notices within the pages must not be removed or modified.

-Except for these specified uses, no part of the textual materials available on the UC Postharvest Technology Center Web site may be copied, downloaded, stored in a retrieval system, further transmitted or otherwise reproduced, stored, disseminated, transferred or used, in any form or by any means, except as permitted herein or with the University of California's prior written agreement.
-Request permission from UC Postharvest Technology Center.
+Except for these specified uses, no part of the textual materials available on the UC Postharvest Technology Center website may be copied, downloaded, stored in a retrieval system, further transmitted or otherwise reproduced, stored, disseminated, transferred or used, in any form or by any means, except as permitted herein or with the University of California's prior written agreement.
+Request permission from UC Postharvest Technology Center @ firstname.lastname@example.org.
 Distribution for commercial purposes is prohibited.

 The information in this fact sheet represents our best understanding of the current state of knowledge at the time of the latest update, and does not represent an exhaustive review of all research results.
 Links to any of these UC Postharvest Technology Center pages are permitted, but no endorsement of the linking site or products mentioned in the linking page is intended or implied by such a link.

 How to Cite

 Author(s) names.
 Initial publication or update date (located at the bottom).
 Title.
-Link to the specific Fruit Physiological Disorders webpage (Accessed date)
+Link to the specific webpage (accessed date)